Edward Mordake

 Edward Mordake (sometimes spelled Mordrake) is the apocryphal subject of an urban legend who was born in the 19th century as the heir to an English peerage with a face at the back of his head.
 According to legend, the face could whisper, laugh or cry.
 Mordake repeatedly begged doctors to remove it, claiming it whispered bad things to him at night.
-Mordake committed suicide at the age of 23.
+Mordake died by suicide at the age of 23.

 Description

 An account described Mordake's figure as one with "remarkable grace" and with a face similar to that of an Antinous.
 The second face on the back of Mordake's head — supposedly female— reportedly had a pair of eyes and a mouth that drooled.
 The duplicate face could not see, eat, or speak, but was said to "sneer while Mordake was happy" and "smile while Mordake was weeping".
-According to legend, Mordake repeatedly begged doctors to have his "demon face" removed, claiming that at night it whispered things that "one would only speak about in hell", but no doctor would attempt it.
+According to legend, Mordake repeatedly begged doctors to have his "demon face" removed, claiming that at night it whispered things that "one would only speak about in Hell", but no doctor would attempt it.
 This then led to Mordake secluding himself in a room before deciding to take his own life at the age of 23.

 An account of Mordake's story was detailed in Anomalies and Curiosities of Medicine:

 Earliest reference

 The first known description of Mordake is found in an 1895 article in The Boston Post authored by fiction writer Charles Lotin Hildreth.
 The article describes a number of cases of what Hildreth refers to as "human freaks", including a woman who had the tail of a fish, a man with the body of a spider, a man who was half-crab, and Edward Mordake.
 Hildreth claimed to have found these cases described in old reports of the "Royal Scientific Society".
-According to an article in USA Today, the only known "Royal Scientific Society" was founded in 1970 by Jordanian monarchs.
+According to a 2021 article in USA Today, the only known "Royal Scientific Society" was founded in 1970 by Jordanian monarchs.
 Nothing could be found in the records of the similarly named Royal Society of London.
 Like many publications of the time, Hildreth's article was not factual, and was likely published by the newspaper to increase reader interest.